ACM Primary Article Template

 New Workflow for ACM Publications

-For specified conferences only!
+For TAPS and specified conferences only!
 Consult your conference submission page for further details.

 Authors using the new Microsoft Word ACM Primary Article Template to submit content for peer review should use the review submission format provided at https://www.acm.org/publications/taps/word-template-workflow.
 The complete workflow and final submission format are currently being live tested by select conferences before wider release late 2019.